adamaviv/usec-f19/project.md

 ## Project Topics

-Below is a non-exhaustive list of topics that you can use to build a proposal.
+Below is a non-exhaustive list of topics and some general research questions that you can use to build a proposal.
 You may also propose your own topics.
+Note that you will need to develop your own more specific research question and methods of investigation for your research.

-* Biometrics
+* Biometric Authentication
   * As more and more devices use biometrics, how does this new convenient method of authentication impact older, knowledge based methods of authentication?
-Do people choose weaker PINs/Passwords if they have a biometric?
+  * Do people choose weaker PINs/Passwords if they have a biometric?
 What are people's opinions comparing biometrics with knowledge based authentication?
-  *

 * Digital Secret Sharing
-  * If you were asked to send an password protected file, how would you do it?
+  * Users want/need to share secrets online, such as a password or PII.
+If so tasked, how would they do it?
+Would they use email or text message or something else?
+  * What are the threat models and security understanding of users when they share secrets online?

+* Security of Signal/Whatsapp/SMS
+  * More and more users are using texting applications that provide end-to-end encryption.
+Do users user all these features?
+How do they understand the security provided?
+  * Can two users properly establish secure channels using these apps?

+* Sharing of Venmo payments
+  * What kinds of social payment sharing is acceptable and how do people make these choices?
+  * What if you made people go back and look at their Venmo sharing history, what do they think?
+Is there anything they would want to make private?

 * Voice Assistants
-  * Creepy or neccesary?
+  * Creepy or necessary?
 How do people understand and use voice assistant technology?
+  * Voice assistants often record conversations even when users are not aware, but you can go a look at these recordings.
+How do people feel about these un-aware recordings?

 * Two Factor Authentication
   * It's clearly better, but what might stop users from using it?
+  * If there is two-factor, do people end up making worse choices elsewhere because

 * Developer studies
-  * Bad code comes from somewhere ... what if you asked a class to complete a project
+  * Why do programmers write bad code?
+What if you asked a class of users to implement a security protocol, like password authentication, what goes wrong?

-* Privacy Policies and Social Media
+* Privacy Policies
+  * How well do users understand privacy policies online?
+For example, what if users were forced to read the Facebook or Google privacy policy?
+What would they understand?
+Would it make them change their behavior?
+  * How well do users understand the GDPR and the standards?

 * Password Managers
+  * Passwords are hard, password managers make it easier, but people don't use them as much as they should or use them incorrectly.
+Why?
+What are their thoughts and habits?
+  * What if we asked users who weren't previously using a password manager to set one up?
+What do they do?
+How does it affect them?

-* Mobile Browsers
+* Mobile Devices

-* In-App Authentication

-* Git security understandings
+  * It's smaller, more compact, and different interactions.
+This can affect security by changing the usability of the browser, for example, entering passwords.
+What kinds of interactions are affected by this interface?
+How can we measure them?
+  * Creating passwords on mobile devices should be harder can we measure some of the interactions that affect that?
+For example, keyboard layout?